-Museum programs are brought to you by museum educators and members of the Fairbanks community.
-Volunteers teach school children, guide tours, and help during family events!
+Museum programs are brought to you by museum educators and members of the Fairbanks community, who volunteer to teach school children, guide tours, and help during special events.

 "I enjoy guiding the kids to learn new things and think in new ways in the museum, and the best part is how excited they are when they reach those new discoveries." -Heidi Hatcher, Docent

 Docent training occurs in September and January.
-Email to register or for more information: UAfirstname.lastname@example.org.
+For more information, email UAemail@example.com.